Appearance

 Step 3: Add users to your account

 Users are designed to be used by humans.
-The only difference between a User and Node is how they authenticate with Enclave.
-A user's access is session based, expiring in a configured period of time, where as a node will never expire.
+The only difference between a user agent type and node agent type is how they authenticate with Enclave.
+A user's access is session based, expiring in a configured period of time, where as a node expires based on deployed access key length (optionally can be set to auto-roll).
 To continue on the example above, we want a user to connect to our server over SSH.

-In the left navigation menu, click on the Users menu item.
+In the left navigation menu, click on the Agents

 Add users individually